yofukashino/BetterDiscordPlugins/README.md

 I don't care.
 Copy my plugins if you want to.

-If the plugin is ported, then ask the original author before doing so.
+If the plugin was ported, then ask the original author before doing so.

 ### Where can I find the support server?